jaypipes/gdt-http/README.md

 The `json` object has the following attributes:

-* `length`: (optional) integer representing the number of bytes in the resulting JSON object after successfully parsing the HTTP response body
+* `len`: (optional) integer representing the number of bytes in the resulting JSON object after successfully parsing the HTTP response body
 * `paths`: (optional) map of strings where the keys of the map are JSONPath expressions and the values of the map are the expected value to be found when evaluating the JSONPath expression